-This section should explain the legislation and policies controlling the approvals process.
-Reference should be made to the Environmental Protection Act 1994, State Development and Public Works Organisation Act 1971 and other relevant Queensland laws.
-A description of the Environmentally Relevant Activities (ERAs) necessary for each aspect of the project should be given.
+This section should identify and explain the legislation and policies controlling the approvals process.
+Reference should be made to the Environment Protection Act 1994, State Development and Public Works Organisation Act 1971, the Coastal Protection and Management Act 1995, the Coastal Protection and Management Regulation 2003, the Integrated Planning Act 1997, the Integrated Planning Regulation 1998, the Nature Conservation Act 1992 and the Queensland Heritage Act 1992 and other relevant Queensland laws.
+A description of the Environmentally Relevant Activities (ERAs) necessary for each aspect of the Project should be given.

-Any requirements of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, including the results of a Referral, should also be included.
+Any requirements of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, including the results of a Referral should also be included.